On this day, May 26, 1897, "Dracula", the world's most famous horror novel was published, the creation of Bram Stoker a native of Dublin

 Vampirism could be explained by many things:

 The medical condition porphyria, for instance.
 Patients with this affliction develop pale skin, sensitivity to sunlight, receding gums which make their teeth appear larger, and severe anemia.
-The cure for anemia in past was to drink the blood of animals.
+The cure for anemia in the past was to drink the blood of animals.

 Vampirism may also be linked to the practice of grave robbing common at the time.
 Or it may have come from the need to drink the blood of animals which originated when soldiers or huntsmen went out in the wilderness and having no cooking facilities, drank animal’s blood and then became addicted.